Pyomo/pyomo/pyomo/pysp/util/doc/index.rst

 This is an advanced topic.

-The `pyomo.pysp.util.rapper` package built on the Pyomo optimization modeling language ([PyomoJournal]_, [PyomoBookII]_) to provide a thin wrapper for some functionality of PySP [PySPJournal]_ associated with the `runef` and `runph` commands.
+The `pyomo.pysp.util.rapper` package is built on the Pyomo optimization modeling language ([PyomoJournal]_, [PyomoBookII]_) to provide a thin wrapper for some functionality of PySP [PySPJournal]_ associated with the `runef` and `runph` commands.
 The package is designed mainly for